Jessie Buckley: Early life and education

 She attended Ursuline Secondary School, an all-girls convent school in Thurles, County Tipperary, where her mother works as a vocal coach and where she performed in school productions.
 She played a number of male roles at school, including the male lead role of Tony in the musical West Side Story and Freddie Trumper in Chess.
-She reached grade eight in piano, clarinet, and harp at the Royal Irish Academy of Music, and was a member of the Tipperary Millennium Orchestra.
-She attended summer workshops with the Association of Irish Musical Societies (AIMS) to improve her singing and acting, and it was here that she was recognised as a talented actress and encouraged to apply for drama school in London.
+She reached grade eight in piano, clarinet and harp at the Royal Irish Academy of Music and was a member of the Tipperary Millennium Orchestra.
+She attended summer workshops with the Association of Irish Musical Societies (AIMS) to improve her singing and acting.
+It was there that she was recognised as a talented actress and encouraged to apply for drama school in London.
 Just before she auditioned for I'd Do Anything, she was turned down by two drama schools, including one the day before her first audition for the show.

-Buckley attended the Royal Academy of Dramatic Art (RADA), graduating in January 2013.
+Buckley attended the Royal Academy of Dramatic Art (RADA) in London, graduating in January 2013.

 Career

-2008–2015: I'd Do Anything and theatrical productions
+2008–2015: I'd Do Anything and work in theatre

 Buckley began her career as a contestant on I'd Do Anything, a talent show centred on the search for a new, unknown lead to play Nancy in the 2009 West End revival of the British musical Oliver!.
 She reached the final on 31 May 2008, finishing in second place behind Jodie Prenger.
+In 2026, Buckley stated she felt "brutalised" and "objectified" during the show due to comments she received from the show's judges, who subjected her to body shaming by making unpleasant jokes about her appearance in front of the cameras and even sending the then 17-year-old to "femininity school" in one of the episodes.
+In an interview with British Vogue, Buckley said: "I really hope that a 15, 17, whatever-age woman never has to be brutalised quite like what happened on that show.
+But I didn't recognise it fully at the time.
+I just felt it, which was difficult."

-On 26 August 2008, Buckley performed on Denny Street in Tralee, County Kerry for RTÉ Radio 1.
+On 26 August 2008, Buckley performed on Denny Street in Tralee, County Kerry, for RTÉ Radio 1.
 She followed this with a performance at a charity concert in County Tipperary.
 On 14 September 2008, Buckley performed at an outdoor concert in celebration of Andrew Lloyd Webber's birthday in Hyde Park, London.
-She gave a solo rendition of "I Don't Know How To Love Him" from Jesus Christ Superstar, and sang "Light at the End of the Tunnel" from Starlight Express with fellow I'd Do Anything finalists Keisha Amponsa-Banson, Niamh Perry, Rachel Tucker, as well as Any Dream Will Do finalists Daniel Boys, Lewis Bradley, Ben James-Ellis and Keith Jack.
+She gave a solo rendition of "I Don't Know How To Love Him" from Jesus Christ Superstar and sang "Light at the End of the Tunnel" from Starlight Express with fellow I'd Do Anything finalists Keisha Amponsa-Banson, Niamh Perry and Rachel Tucker, as well as Any Dream Will Do finalists Daniel Boys, Lewis Bradley, Ben James-Ellis and Keith Jack.
 On 18 September 2008, she and Aoife Mulholland performed with the RTÉ Concert Orchestra at another event held by Lloyd Webber at the National Concert Hall, Dublin.